Understanding your council tax bill

 Unlike larger authorities, they have no caps on what they can increase their demand by.
 For more information on your Parish Council's budget and plans, please visit their own respective websites or contact them directly.

-North Northamptonshire Council has chosen to increase the part of the Council Tax bill relating to general council expenditure by 2.99%.
-This is shown as 3% on your bill (the system is restricted to printing to one decimal place).
+North Northamptonshire Council has chosen to increase the part of the Council Tax bill relating to general council expenditure and adult social care by 4.99%.